 Neurodivergent minds are prone to getting overwhelmed easily.
 Writing a book, essay, or even a short story can feel overwhelming when you think about the entire project as one big task.

-Just take it bird by bird, as author Anne Lamott would say.
+Just take it step by step.
 Focus on drafting a scene, editing a specific chapter or writing for 15 minutes rather than aiming for a specific word count.

 Small accomplishments build momentum and keep the project moving forward.
 Plus, there’s nothing like the dopamine hit from checking off an item from a to-do-list!